 What Happens To Your Credit When You Get Divorced?
 When couples file for divorce, credit, debit and shared accounts need special attention for the benefit of both parties.
 When spouses divorce, they not only have to figure out the finer details of living their lives separately, but they will also have to figure out their now-individual finances.
-And, to start, a court will likely divide up responsibilities for shared debts in a divorce decree.
-The very first thing both parties should do is get a copy their individual credit reports.
+To start, a court will likely divide up responsibilities for shared debts in a divorce decree.
+The very first thing both parties should do is get a copy of their individual credit reports.

 A divorce decree doesn’t separate the actual financial accounts that were shared with a former spouse.
-While this will help figure out who is responsible for what, financially those getting divorced will need to do that themselves.
+While this will help figure out who is responsible for what financially, those getting divorced will need to do that themselves.
 Getting divorced won’t affect your credit directly.
 (Marital status doesn’t play a role in determining your credit scores.)
 But there are some indirect effects of divorce that can affect your scores.

 If you’re in this situation, here are some things to consider.